TheLucasMoore/thelucasmoore.github.io/_posts/2016-09-06-Database-Transactions-with-Postgres-and-ActiveRecord.markdown

 end
 ```

 Also note that I changed `.save` to `.save!`, which raises an exception if it doesn't execute correctly, instead of simply returning `false`.
-This is needed to make sure the block will not run if saving doesn't work.
+This is needed to make sure the block will not run if saving doesn't successfully execute.

 Interestingly, both the `.save` and `.destroy` methods are already wrapped in a transaction in ActiveRecord.
-So the rollback errors I've been seeing when attempting to save an invalid database entry have actually been thanks to transactions.
+So the rollback errors I've been seeing when attempting to save an invalid database entry have actually been thanks to transactions all along.